| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 • Alternatively, fresh coconut water is an excellent natural source of electrolytes particularly after a hard workday or slight exercise.

-• This is a healthy snack that will not make one overeat during dinner and will also keep metabolism going throughout the night.
+• This is a healthy snack that will not make one overeat during dinner and will also keep metabolism throughout the night.

 🕕 Dinner (7:00 PM – 8:00 PM)

-• Clear Chicken soup or vegetable soup.
+• Chicken soup or vegetable soup.

 • Stir fried vegetable and grilled paneer or tofu.